Stop playing games: using gamification for good

 On my left hand is a game that wants to “revolutionise gaming through giving“…while on my right hand, another initiative plans to use gaming to encourage students to map the journey of homeless people from the street to the home as you can see below.

-Both games have good intentions and for good causes, the first you can see how it would look in your hand and the second needs more work.
+Both games have good intentions and for good causes, the first you can actually see how it would look in your hand and the second needs more work.
 The key difference is that it’s the latter that’s using gaming to revolutionise how we interact with homeless people, while the former just seems to be using gaming technology.

-Sometimes the best lessons we can apply from technology is not from the tools themselves but from the behaviours they spread (someone more famous than me said something similar in a more eloquent way!).
+Sometimes what the best lessons we can apply from technology is not from the tools themselves but from the behaviours they spread (someone more famous than me said something similar in a more eloquent way!).

-So I thought about some principles about how I might rethink how to develop games for policymaking or changing behaviours.
+So I thought about some principles about how I might rethink how to develop games for policy making or changing behaviours.

 1. Identify the need